Cellular IoT in the 5G era

 Figure 5: MNOs are best positioned to enable Critical IoT with their flexible spectrum assets

 Industrial Automation IoT

 Industrial Automation IoT aims at enabling seamless integration of cellular connectivity into the wired industrial infrastructure used for real-time advanced automation.
-It includes capabilities for integrating 5G systems with Ethernet and Time-Sensitive Networking (TSN) used in industrial automation networks.
+It includes capabilities for integrating 5G systems with real-time Ethernet and Time-Sensitive Networking (TSN) used in industrial automation networks.

 Cellular connectivity offers great benefits in term of mobility, flexibility, cost-cutting and digitalization compared to wired communication.
 However, in some industrial deployments, wired networks may migrate to wireless connectivity in such a manner that different parts of an industrial system may switch to wireless connectivity gradually over time.
 Even if an industrial system is within 5G coverage, certain components of the system might stay connected with cables due to various factors; for example, not having a major need for a wireless solution, having long life cycles, or having extreme performance needs that are beyond 5G’s current capabilities (for example, micro-second level deterministic latency).
 It is important that 5G supports seamless integration into the current and evolving wired infrastructure.